Positive Modal Logic Beyond Distributivity: Introduction

-We extend our results to a modal extension of (not necessarily distributive) positive logic.
-We expand the base logic with two unary modalities, $\Box$ and $\Diamond$, that are interpreted via a relation in the usual way.
-Interestingly, as a consequence of the non-standard interpretation of joins, while $\Box$ distributes over finite meets, $\Diamond$ does not distributive over finite joins but is merely monotone.
-A similar phenomenon in the context of modal intuitionistic logic has been exposed in \cite{Koj12}.
-The two modalities are related via one of Dunn's duality axioms for distributive positive modal logic~\cite{Dun95}.
-The non-standard interpretation of joins makes Dunn's other duality axiom unsuitable in our context.
-We restrict our attention to the serial case, thus adding the seriality axiom, which allows us to obtain a duality between relational and algebraic semantics.
-This is similar to the distributive case and, in presence of seriality, uses only one of Dunn's axioms.

-We extend the results for positive logic to the modal setting, and obtain a duality for its algebraic semantics, and Sahlqvist correspondence and canonicity results.
-Using this, we obtain a sound and complete semantics for the extension of the logic that legislates $\Diamond$ to distributive over finite joins.
+Kripke semantics for intuitionistic and modal logics is tightly related to the theory of canonical extensions~\cite{JonTar51,GehHar01,GehJon94}.
+This is largely due to the fact that a formula is valid in the Kripke frame associated with a Heyting or modal algebra $A$ if and only if it is valid in the canonical extension of $A$.
+In our case, the role of canonical extensions is played by Gehrke and Priestley's $\Pi_1$-completions \cite{GehPri08}.
+This is because a formula is valid in the Kripke frame associated with a modal lattice $A$ by our duality iff it is valid in the $\Pi_1$-completion of $A$.
+Notably, the $\Pi_1$-completion of $A$ can be described concretely as the modal lattice of all filters of the lattice of filters of $A$ (or, equivalently, as the composition of the filter and the ideal completions of $A$).

+Our main results are Sahlqvist-style preservation and correspondence results for weak positive modal logic with respect to this new semantics.
+Using a duality technique similar to that of Sambin and Vaccaro \cite{SamVac89}, we show that every sequent is preserved by $\Pi_1$-completion.
+Note that in the propositional setting this corresponds to the fact that every variety of lattices is closed under ideal completions and filter completions \cite{BirSack, BakHal74}.

+We also prove an analogue of the Sahlqvist correspondence result.
+In particular, we introduce Sahlqvist sequents in our language and show that very Sahlqvist sequent has a first-order correspondent.
+We also introduce the notion of $\Pi_1$-persistence for weak positive modal logics, which is a logical analogue for the corresponding class of algebra to be closed under $\Pi_1$-completions and show that every weak positive modal logic is $\Pi_1$-persistent.
+As a result every weak positive modal logic is complete with respect to our relational semantics.
+We point out that an alternative approach to Sahlqvist correspondence and canonicity for non-distributive logics has been undertaken in \cite{CP19}, although this perspective is based on canonical extensions and is, therefore, orthogonal to the one developed in this paper.

-With this paper we hope we are laying a groundwork for the theory of non-distributive modal logics.
-As discussed in the conclusion, there are many interesting directions for future research, ranging from intermediate positive logics (that lie between non-distributive and distributive positive logic) to deriving more results for the modal logic presented in this paper to extending non-distributive positive logic with different types of modalities.
-As such, we view this paper merely as the beginning of an adventure, rather than a completed one.
+With this paper we hope to lay a groundwork for a theory of weak positive modal logics.
+As discussed in the conclusion, there are many interesting directions for future research.
+These include the study of logics that lie between non-distributive and distributive positive (modal) logic, deriving more results for the weak modal logic presented in this paper, as well as extending weak positive logic with different types of modalities.